PennController/penncontroller.github.io/reference/_how-to-guides/sending-recordings-to-an-s3-bucket.md

 ---
 title: Sending recordings to an S3 bucket
 ---

+<b> Note </b> : Wherever https://farm.pcibex.net occurs (eg. the bucket's CORS policy, the code of the lambda function), if the experiment is not run from the PCIbexfarm , then that link needs to be edited to match the origin of the server where the experiment is run.

 To send a recording to an S3 bucket using AWS and PCIbex, <b> follow these steps exactly, and in order:</b>